apache/zeppelin/docs/setup/security/authentication_nginx.md

 ---
 layout: page
-title: "Authentication for NGINX"
+title: "HTTP Basic Auth using NGINX"
 description: "There are multiple ways to enable authentication in Apache Zeppelin.
 This page describes HTTP basic auth using NGINX."
-group: security
+group: setup/security
 ---
 <!--
 Licensed under the Apache License, Version 2.0 (the "License");